frontegi/AzureSTTService/readme.md

 ﻿# Azure STT Windows Background Service

-This project aim is to create a simple Windows Background service in C# code, to perform subsequent Speech-To-Text (STT) process  using Azure cloud, on incoming wave file(s), placed in a specific windows directory.
+This project aim is to create a simple Windows Background service in C# code, to perform subsequent Speech-To-Text (STT) process using Azure cloud, on incoming wave file(s), placed in a specific directory.

 ## Disclaimer 1
 This software works but it's not PRODUCTION READY.